harumuki/thorsten-hans.com/_posts/2018-05-11-integrating-azure-keyvault-with-azure-container-services.md

 {% include image-caption.html imageurl="/assets/images/posts/2018/azure-key-vault-acs.png"
 title="Create a new Key for the App Registration" caption="Create a new Key for the App Registration" %}

-Once finished press *SAVE*, now the portal will show the value *copy the value, it won’t be displayed anymore*.
-It represents our `ClientSecret`, the `ClientId` can be found directly on the App Registration and it’s labeled as `Application ID` (starting with `ffd…` in the image above).
+Once finished press *SAVE*, now the portal will show the value *copy the value, it won't be displayed anymore*.
+It represents our `ClientSecret`, the `ClientId` can be found directly on the App Registration and it's labeled as `Application ID` (starting with `ffd…` in the image above).

 ## Connecting the Service Principal with Azure Key Vault

 In order to integrate the new *Azure Service Principal* with Azure Key Vault, an *Access Policy* has to be defined.
-For demonstrating purpose, we’ll assign `GET` and `LIST` permissions to the *Service Principal* and limit it to `Secrets`.
+For demonstrating purpose, we'll assign `GET` and `LIST` permissions to the *Service Principal* and limit it to `Secrets`.
 (Using both, CLI and Portal you can specify permissions for `Secrets`, `Certificates` and `Keys`).

 ```bash
 az keyvault set-policy